amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/analysisApi/text.md

 The `Name` and `Doc` are obvious.
 They are used to describe what the tool does.

+Another interesting is the `Requires` field.
+It specifies a list of analyses upon which this one depends and whose results it may access, and it constrains the order in which a driver may run analyses.

+> To use SSA in the analysis api, we would have to require the [SSA builder](https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/buildssa)
+>  `Requires: []*analysis.Analyzer {
+                  buildssa.Analyzer
+          }`

-Another interesting field is the `Run` function.
+The most important one is the `Run` function.
 It contains the logic that should is executed upon a single package.
 It takes as an argument `*analysis.Pass` and returns a value to be used by other analyzers and an error.

 ``` go
 type Pass struct {